lmfit/uncertainties/doc/numpy_guide.rst

 >>> converters = dict.fromkeys(range(num_cols), uncertainties.ufloat_fromstr)

-For Python 3, since :func:`numpy.loadtxt` passes bytes to converters, they must first be converted into a string (the encoding used in :func:`numpy.savetxt` seems to be the one hardcoded in :func:`numpy.compat.asbytes()` [Latin 1, for NumPy 1.12]):
+For Python 3, since :func:`numpy.loadtxt` passes bytes to converters, they must first be converted into a string

 >>> converters = dict.fromkeys(
         range(num_cols),
         lambda col_bytes: uncertainties.ufloat_fromstr(col_bytes.decode("latin1")))

+(Latin 1 comes from the encoding used in :func:`numpy.savetxt` [NumPy 1.12], which needs to be decoded.
+This :encoding seems to be the one hardcoded in func:`numpy.compat.asbytes`.)

 The array can then be loaded: